-If you're interested in contributing to MDN, and you're looking for topics to write new content about, that's a rather open-ended process, with several stages:
+If you're interested in contributing to MDN, and you're looking for topics to write new content about, this article will help you.
+It's a rather open-ended process, with several stages:

 - Find a topic that is needed and that interests you.